Acasti Pharma – Consenus Indicates Potential 375.5% Upside

-Acasti Pharma found using ticker (ACST) have now 2 analysts in total covering the stock.
+Acasti Pharma with ticker code (ACST) have now 2 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 3.15 and 1.89 with the average target price sitting at 2.52.
-With the stocks previous close at 0.53 this is indicating there is a potential upside of 375.5%.
-The 50 day MA is 0.38 and the 200 moving average now moves to 1.32.
-The market cap for the company is $58m.
-Company Website: http://www.acastipharma.com
+The range between the high target price and low target price is between 3.15 and 1.89 calculating the average target price we see 2.52.
+Given that the stocks previous close was at 0.53 this now indicates there is a potential upside of 375.5%.
+There is a 50 day moving average of 0.39 and the 200 day moving average is 1.29.
+The company has a market cap of $50m.
+Find out more information at: http://www.acastipharma.com

 Acasti Pharma Inc., a biopharmaceutical company, focuses on the research, development, and commercialization of prescription drugs for the treatment of cardiovascular diseases.
 Its lead product candidate is CaPre, an omega-3 phospholipid therapeutic that is in Phase III clinical trial to treat patients with hypertriglyceridemia.
 The company was incorporated in 2002 and is headquartered in Laval, Canada.